 Common interview questions

-- Why did you chose your particular A- level / College subjects?
+- Why did you choose your particular A-Level / BTEC subjects?

 - What are you reading at the moment?

 - What can you bring to the university?

 - What work experience have you done?
 What did you learn from it?